peacfuljoh/cnn-swarm/README.md

 # Conclusion

 This serves as a MWE of an ML pipeline (from training to serving) implemented with Docker.

-Other useful functionality could be added such as:
+Learnings:
+- Docker CLI commands: `build`, `run`, `compose`, `network`, `service`, `image`, `container`
+- Dockerfiles: prioritizing lightweight image via least-changed/slowest ops first, appropriate base image, multi-stage build
+- Networking: creating a bridge or overlay network, connecting containers to them, how IP addresses are assigned, port binding
+- Compose: combining Dockerfiles into a single compose .yml file for one-line launch of container stacks with networking
+- Swarm: scaling a one-container app to a swarm service with replicas automatically maintained across multiple nodes
+- Flask: implementing a network of web apps for managing and running ML jobs

+TODO:
 - MLOps automation and metadata storage, e.g. to avoid loss of progress when a trainer node goes down while running a job
-- More routes on the controller and train apps for increased control of jobs
+- More routes on the controller and trainer apps for increased control of jobs and status info
-- Multiple controller apps for redundancy and scaling (controller currently handles all `predict` requests)
+- Multiple controller apps for redundancy and scaling (controller currently handles all `predict` requests), perhaps as a global service (i.e. one on each node)